 … BDDs are ready.
 In addition to building relationships with clients, they also cultivate relationships with Salo’s top-notch, senior-level consultants.
 BDDs know about each consultant’s experience, skills, and what kind of work energizes them.
 So, when a client needs help, BDDs can quickly recommend the right consultant(s) for the situation.

 The BDD takes care of the entire recruitment process for the client, from assessing their needs to finalizing the deal.
 And, even after a consultant is chosen, BDDs stay engaged—supporting the client and consultant, so they both can have the best possible experience.

 Salo BDDs thrive on helping others

 People choose to be BDDs at Salo because they genuinely like helping people and making connections.
 Salo’s mission is “Connecting and empowering people to make a difference.”
 BDDs live that mission every day.

 Although most BDDs say there’s nothing more rewarding than seeing the spark between a client and a Salo consultant when they’re solving complex challenges; it’s the BDD’s job to make every stage of the client relationship worthwhile.

-Now, how can we help you?
-Want to bounce off some ideas about your finance, accounting, or HR challenges?
+Need to bounce off some ideas about your finance, accounting, or HR challenges?
 Have questions about Salo or our services?
-Connect with me on LinkedIn.
-I’m looking forward to meeting you.
+Connect with us today.